-When: 2-4 clients per week – (weekends preferred or after school hours 4-7pm)
+When: 2 to 4 clients per week – (weekends preferred or after school hours 4 to 7pm)

 Qualifications: An accredited counselling qualification, to be in the 2nd year of a diploma or degree in counselling (end of first-year students will be considered), a social work qualification with appropriate counselling experience or significant relevant other experience.

 Closing date: 16th October 2022

 We are looking for bereavement support volunteers for the Seahorse Project, our bereavement support service for children aged 6 to 18.
 The bereavement service offers 1:1 brief intervention support (typically a six-session model) to those recently bereaved, including those who have not been previously known to hospice services.

 Your skills, abilities and qualifications: